I have a contract with Three and I’m about to go on holiday. Can I use my phone while I’m there? How much will it cost me?

-You can still use your Three phone outside of the EU - again, check Three's website to see if your country is covered and what your roaming rates will be.
+You can still use your Three phone outside of the Feel At Home zone - again, check Three's website to see if your country is covered and what your roaming rates will be.
 Then you just need to activate roaming: make sure your device is compatible and roaming is switched on, and log onto your Three account to check it's activated there too.

 Tips for using your Three phone abroad

 - When you're calling or texting the UK from abroad, remember to replace the 0 at the start of the number with +44.

 - Check your device and account before you leave!
 Go on Three's website or log onto your My3 account to make sure roaming is available, and see what the charges will be for where you're headed.